jurjsorinliviu/Physics-Informed-Neural-Networks-for-Printed-Memristors/README.md

 **“Physics-Informed Neural Networks for Compact Modeling of Printed Memristors: A Generalizable Framework."**  - a paper soon to be submitted to a journal

-We propose the first **Physics-Informed Neural Network (PINN)** framework tailored for printed memristors, incorporating variability, noise robustness, and multi-mechanism conduction, with a formulation directly compatible with Verilog-A/SPICE compact models for potential circuit-level integration.
+We propose the first **Physics-Informed Neural Network (PINN)** framework tailored for printed memristors, incorporating variability, noise robustness, and multi-mechanism conduction.
+We outline a pathway to a Verilog-A compact model for use in SPICE-class simulators, with implementation and solver-stability validation left for future work.

 ---